aneeqaf/Quantum-Simulation/QuantumSim/python_scripts/README.md

 * `<circuit_filename>_<depth>_<prefix_bits>_<num_threads>` or `<circuit_filename>_<depth>_<prefix_bits>_<num_threads>_approx_<eps>`
 * Number of idxs

+**Optional options**

+* **--binary_vectors_only** : this is a flag.
+Must be set when the final amplitude vector of a batch is in binary format instead of the ASCII format.
+The default is set to false.
+The final resultant amplitude vector produced by the script is in ASCII.
+* **--not_final_amps** : this is a flag.
+Use it when the amplitude vector that is produced by adding all the amplitude vectors in the specified directory is not the final amplitude vector.
+This flag then creates resultant amplitude files with unique names so when the resultant amplitude files are transferred to a single node, there is no name collision.

 ##### Example runs:

 1. The command below adds up all the amplitudes produced after the simulations of a  30q circuit, depth 26 with fidelity 0.125. `result.amps` would have a 1000 amps.